josephcourtney/bingbong/README.md

 - Plays customizable audio notifications:
   - On the hour: one chime plus a sequence of "pop" sounds indicating the hour (e.g., 3 PM = chime + 2 pops).
   - On the quarter-hour: 1–3 pops for 15, 30, and 45 minutes past the hour.
-- Builds audio files from bundled resources using `ffmpeg`.
+- Ships prebuilt audio files and copies them into place via `bingbong build` (no ffmpeg required).
 - Runs automatically via `launchctl` with logs and diagnostics.
 - Fully tested with `pytest` and `freezegun`.

 ## Installation

-Ensure Python ≥ 3.13 and `ffmpeg` are installed.
+Ensure Python ≥ 3.13 is installed.

 ```bash
 uv tool install git+https://github.com/josephcourtney/bingbong.git